©

 Dun-sur-Auron, ancient origins

-Dun-sur-Auron, a town that lived through the industrial revolution
+Dun-sur-Auron, a town through the industrial revolution